spatulatom/backend-eventsbook/README.md

 deployed on Heroku.

 This backend server is built with Node.js, Express.js, Mongoose Schemas for 'elegant MongoDB object modelling' and MongoDB for a database.
 It is using Google Map Platform APIs for the 'location' functionality, Amazon AWS services API for permanently storing uploaded photos, SendGrid APIs for a notification email sent to a user upon successfull account creation/changing password.
-All key APIs key are stored in enviromental variables.
+All API keys are stored in enviromental variables.

 Multer middleware library is used for uploading multipart/form-data (photos), bcrypt library for hashing password and jsonwebtoken for creating login token.